 An employee is not treated as terminated if another corporation under section 381(a) acquires the corporate employer and the employee continues to be employed by the acquiring corporation.
 Nor is a mere change in the form of conducting the trade or business treated as a termination if the employee continues to be employed in such trade or business and the taxpayer retains a substantial interest therein.

-Note: The empowerment zone credit has expired for qualified empowerment zone wages paid or incurred after 2017 and hasn't been extended.
+Note: The empowerment zone credit will expire for qualified empowerment zone wages paid or incurred after 2020.